rhiza-research/sheerwater-benchmarking/infrastructure/README.md

 ./docker - any custom docker containers we may need for this project ./helm - the helm chart to deploy all the kubernetes manifests ./terraform - all of the terraform infrastructure.
-This includes cloud resources and the deployed of k8s services ./terraform-config - the configuration of grafana instances (orgs, datasources, etc) ./terraform-grafana-datasources - the configuration of shared datasources ./dashboards - contains grafana dashboards
+This includes cloud resources and the deployed of k8s services ./terraform-grafana-config - the configuration of grafana instances (orgs, datasources, etc) ./terraform-database-config - the configuration of shared databases ./dashboards - contains grafana dashboards

 # Notes: